Creating Advanced Marketing Strategies for Today’s Digital World

 When building a business from scratch, you should never forget that you create things for your customers.
 Of course, a personal touch will give your product personality, but your focus must be on your clients.

 This should also happen when you create an advanced marketing strategy.
-If the visuals, ads, texts, and CTAs are specially designed for the people you want to engage with, your investment will bring better returns.
+If the visuals, ads, texts, and CTAs are specially designed for those you want to engage with, your investment will have better returns.

 Let’s say you own an online store that sells VR products.
-You deliver in the US and need a customer persona to know how to build your website, ads, and many more.
+You deliver in the US and need a customer persona to know how to build your website, ads, and more.
+You can gather customer information through tools like Google Analytics, Microsoft Clarity, or social media insights.

 • Male;